Hepatitis B is a disease of the liver caused by the Hepatitis B virus.

 How is Hepatitis B spread?

-Hepatitis B is spread through direct contact of infected blood, semen or other body fluids.
-This can happen through sexual contact, sharing of needles or other drug equipment or from mother to baby at birth.
+Hepatitis B is spread through direct contact with infected blood, semen or other body fluids.
+This can happen through sexual contact, sharing needles or other drug equipment, or from mother to baby at birth.

 What are the symptoms of Hepatitis B?